 Apoquel for dogs was originally created as a short-term solution to treat dermatitis.
 Common side effects in dogs can include vomiting, diarrhea, lethargy, and anorexia.

-Not all dogs will have these side-effects.
-The dogs who do have side-effects will likely be limited to gastrointestinal issues.
+Not all dogs will have these side-effects, and those who do will likely be limited to gastrointestinal issues.

 Possible Severe Side Effects of Apoquel for Dogs